MrBeast: Unauthorized tour of Mayan ruins

-In May 2025, Mexican authorities accused Donaldson of exploiting the Chichén Itzá ruins after he released the video "I Explored 2,000 Year Old Ancient Temples".
+In May 2025, Mexican authorities accused Donaldson of exploiting the Chichén Itzá ruins after he released the video "I Explored 2,000-Year-Old Ancient Temples".
 Officials said the footage showed him waiting until nightfall, climbing restricted structures, entering a temple, and promoting Feastables products in violation of guidelines for tourists and commercial shoots.
 Donaldson countered that his team held "full permits" and followed the rules, but President Claudia Sheinbaum requested a review of how the permits were granted.

-AI-generated content tool and plagiarism

-In June 2025, Donaldson used his analytics venture ViewStats to unveil an AI-powered thumbnail generator that let users pull imagery from any YouTube channel, remix faces and styles, and receive suggestions for other creators to copy.
-His demo video showed the tool ingesting his entire catalog.
-Critics said it encouraged plagiarism because creators could import thumbnails without permission simply by providing a URL.

-YouTubers and other artists swiftly reacted, arguing that the product enabled theft of their branding.
-Jacksepticeye objected after his logo and thumbnail style appeared in promotions for the tool, and PointCrow called the feature a pipeline for stealing artists' labor.
-Within days, Donaldson said on X that he had pulled the tool from ViewStats.

-Burning building video

-On September 27, 2025, Donaldson released "Would You Risk Dying for $500,000?", a video in which contestant Eric navigated seven staged hazards, including explosions and a burning house set, to retrieve cash.
-Critics called the spectacle dystopian and humiliating, while some viewers doubted that the contestant faced real danger.
-Donaldson responded that extensive safety measures were in place.
+Lawsuit by former employee

+In April 2026, he was sued by former employee Lorrayne Mavromatis, who accused his company of years of sexual harassment, gender discrimination, and wrongful termination after she became a mother.
+She also accused the company of demeaning treatment.
+Donaldson denied these allegations.

 Personal life

 Donaldson has described himself as an introvert, saying his focus on YouTube leaves little time for a social life.
 His mother, Sue, linked that temperament to the family's frequent moves and to his ongoing experience with Crohn's disease.

 He dated YouTuber Maddy Spidell from 2019 to 2022, and he began a relationship with gaming streamer Thea Booysen later that year.
-Donaldson announced his engagement to Booysen on January 1, 2025, noting that he proposed on December 25, 2024.
+Donaldson announced his engagement to Booysen on January 1, 2025, after proposing to her on December 25, 2024.
+On July 11, 2026, Donaldson announced on social media that he "may or may not be getting married".
+On July 21, he confirmed the marriage by posting wedding photos on social media.
+The pair got married on Necker Island, a private island in the British Virgin Islands owned by English business magnate Richard Branson.

 After the implosion of the OceanGate submersible Titan during a June 2023 expedition to the Titanic, Donaldson said he had been invited on the trip but declined.

 Political views

 Donaldson says he remains apolitical because taking sides could alienate viewers and undermine his philanthropic work.
 During a September 2022 podcast appearance, he joked that he might run for president "in like 20 years", arguing that the United States is "due for younger presidents".
 On July 6, 2024, amid the 2024 campaign, he tweeted, "If we lower the age to run for president I'll jump in the race," a remark that went viral before he clarified on X that he was simply restating his apolitical stance.
-However, he is a supporter of Elon Musk.
+However, he is a supporter of Elon Musk as of an interview with Theo Von on December 3, 2024.